A John Deere lawn mower may only run with the choke on when the engine is getting too much air or not enough fuel.

-3. Puncture or Clog in the Fuel Line on a John Deere Mower
+3. Puncture or Clog in the Fuel Line

 A puncture in the fuel line can cause air to be sucked into the line so the engine receives too much air.
 Or, a clog can develop in the line that restricts the amount of fuel the engine receives.

 Either one of these issues can cause the mower to only run when the choke is on when the choke needs to be used to adjust the air getting to the engine to control the right fuel-to-air ratio needed for combustion.

 SOLUTION: Inspect the fuel lines.
 Follow the line coming out of the fuel line and follow it up to the carburetor.
 Look for punctures or cracks that can introduce air to the fuel system.

 Next, check for a clog in the fuel line that can restrict fuel.
 First, shut off the fuel flow using the fuel shut-off valve.
 Then remove the end of a section of the fuel line and place it in a container to collect fuel.

 Turn the fuel flow back on and watch for good flow coming out of the fuel line and into the container.
 If you are not getting good flow, shut off the fuel supply and remove the fuel line from your mower.